AustinAro/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+# EXPERIMENT 01 : ARITHMETIC OPERATION AND LOGICAL OPERATION IN 8086
-Name :
+Name : Austin Aro A
-Roll no
+Roll no :212224040038
-Date of experiment :
+Date of experiment : 19/08/2025